ahrasis/LE4ISPC/README.md

 wget https://raw.githubusercontent.com/ahrasis/LE4ISPC/master/nginx/le4ispc.sh
 chmod +x le4ispc.sh
 ```

-Execute as follows only after you have made necessary changes especially for ISPConfig multi server setup.
+If you do not have run ISPConfig multi server setup, you may continue to run this in your terminal without making any changes.
 ```
 ./le4ispc.sh
 ```